Overview

 Quick Tips

-Minimize your risk of another attack
+Minimize your risk of another fraud attack

 Many victims of identity theft feel better after taking steps to safeguard against future fraud.
 If you’ve been a victim, here are three things you can do today to better protect yourself: